-The work plan includes the development of the Comprehensive Inventory of existing support activities based on an analysis of the survey results.
-This analysis is also the basis for development of the common Common Strategy to strengthen regulatory sciences, and two curricula, the Core Curriculum specifying essential knowledge for the professional training of clinical scientists and the Comprehensive Curriculum defining relevant knowledge for specific post-graduate programmes.
+The work plan included the development of the Comprehensive Inventory of existing support activities based on an analysis of the survey results.
+This analysis was also the basis for development of the common Common Strategy to strengthen regulatory sciences, and two curricula, the Core Curriculum specifying essential knowledge for the professional training of clinical scientists and the Comprehensive Curriculum defining relevant knowledge for specific post-graduate programmes.

 - transfer an identified best practice example for training programmes to other European Economic Area (EEA) countries

 - establish a new support activity addressing a gap in regulatory knowledge of significant relevance and to

 STARS delivered recommendations ensuring sustainable support of academic research and proposed additional mechanisms based on a comprehensive analysis of needs.
 STARS had the objective and the potential to complement, coordinate and harmonise regulatory support efforts among Member States and at European level to improve academic health research for the benefit of patients.

 The aim was to reach academic researchers very early in the planning of relevant grant applications and research projects.
 A further objective was to strengthen regulatory knowledge in general by reaching clinical scientists during professional training and qualification.

 More about: WP 1 | WP 2 | WP 3 | WP 4 | WP 5 | WP 6